nabto/edge-device-webrtc/README.md

 CMake and a C++ compiler is needed.
 Also, you need cURL and OpenSSL libraries for the target platform.

 ## Building
-The example is built using cmake from the root of this repo (note that cmake must be invoked twice as shown, this is a known issue, ticket sc-2419):
+The example is built using cmake from the root of this repo:

 ```
 mkdir build
 cd build
-cmake -DCMAKE_INSTALL_PREFIX=`pwd`/install ..
-# the above step will fail - ignore this and run the command again
 cmake -DCMAKE_INSTALL_PREFIX=`pwd`/install ..
 make -j16 install
 ```